 Follow

-Google-integrated Library guide
+Google-integrated Library guide.

 Table of contents

-3. Jostle Library and Google Drive
+3. Viewing Library in Google Drive

 4. Collaborative work

-5. Document Management and Help
+5. Document Management and Recovery

 ablib09.png